smithy-lang/smithy-rs/design/src/rfcs/rfc0024_supporting_select_object_content_scan_range.md

 - If `start` is set and `end` is "unset", the object will be scanned from `start` to then end of the file.
 - If `end` is set and `start` is "unset", the last `N` bytes of the object will be read, where `N == end`.
 - If both fields are set, the object will be scanned from `start` to `end`
-- If both fields are "unset", an error will be returned because at least one must be set.
+- If both fields are "unset", S3 will respond with an error because at least one must be set.

 How to actually implement this RFC
 ----------------------------------